 It can be difficult to know if a dog carries rabies, especially since dogs are not the only animals that can contract this virus.
 That said, if you see a dog act aggressively, drool more than usual, display unusual behavior, or lose coordination, it might be wise to keep your distance and avoid any contact.

 To determine whether a dog is carrying rabies, it would need to be tested by a veterinarian.
 Rabies diagnostic testing in dogs is done with cerebral tissue.
 These tests can only be performed once the animals are dead or euthanized.
 Never attempt to get near a dog you suspect is infected and remember to make a report to animal services.

 How to Prevent Your Dog from Getting Rabies

 Prevention is key when it comes to rabies, especially since there is no treatment once a dog has been infected.
-Some important steps to prevent your dog from getting rabies include:
+Here are some important steps to prevent your dog from getting rabies: